Air Fryer Spaghetti Squash

 5 from 3 votes

-Air fryer spaghetti squash is a totally foolproof, mostly hands-off method to cook tender, delicious spaghetti squash every single time, in just 25 minutes!
-Learn all the tips and tricks!
+This recipe for air fryer spaghetti squash is a totally foolproof, mostly hands-off method of cooking a delicious low-carb squash side dish in just 25 minutes.
+Learn my tips and tricks in this post!

 Close up of a fork twirled with cooked spaghetti squash.